hmchen47/DataScience/ML/MLNN-Hinton/15-Hierarchy.md

 + Binary codes for image retrieval
   + typically done by using the captions
-  + task: retrieval images by image itself
+  + task: retrieval images by objects in images
     + pixels not like words
     + individual pixels not telling much about the content
     + recognizing objects in the images $\to$ searching similar to words
-    + hard to extracting object classes from images
+    + hard to extract object classes from images
-    + deep neural network solved
+    + solved by deep neural network
   + extracting a real-valued vector w/ information about the content
     + matching real-valued vectors: big database and slow
     + requiring a lot of storage